Book 1 in my Sweet Home Alabama Series! *Each book in the series will be a complete story :)

 Sadly, that doesn’t happen.

-The next few weeks got worse, rather than better.
+The next few weeks have been worse, rather than better.
 Three days after the accident, Lily’s parents took her off life support.
 Two days after that, I had to attend my best friend’s funeral.
 She, Delilah, and I came to the University of Alabama with dreams of having the best four years of our lives.
 In matter of seconds, it was all ripped away from her.

 All because of one stupid decision.

 Lawson, Delilah, and I were all interviewed by police about the accident.
-Because Lawson was driving while over the legal limit, he got charged with a DUI, plus other charges added onto it for having three minors in his vehicle, since we are all just twenty years old.
+Because Lawson was driving while over the legal limit, he got charged with a DUI, plus other charges added onto it for having three minors in his vehicle, since we are all just nineteen years old.
 With Lily dying, his father went ahead and hired the best attorney in all of Alabama to represent him, because he’s now facing a DUI Felony charge, which could lead to prison time.

 I’m terrified.
 This is the man I’ve loved since I was eight years old, who purposed to me on our graduation night promising me that we were going to spend forever together.
 We had all these plans, and now, because he chose to drink and drive, everything is being taken away from us.